-FACE members and people of colour in the educational system have done a huge amount of unpaid emotional labour within academia…
+Black academics in the educational system have done a huge amount of unpaid emotional labour within academia…

 This involves tackling racism on their own with no support, helping white colleagues to understand their privilege, monitoring their tone to suppress frustration to avoid being dismissed as the angry Black person, switching personas in order to be perceived as palatable and white conforming, scrutinising their appearance and hair presentation for stigmatised cultural signifiers.
 The list goes on.

-Many of our colleagues are rightly refusing to attend further EDI meetings, engage in monologues: where they are the only person in the room addressing race; or support white academics in learning that should have been previously undertaken.
+Many of our FACE colleagues are rightly refusing to attend further EDI meetings, engage in monologues: where they are the only person in the room addressing race; or support white academics in learning that should have been previously undertaken.
 It’s lonely and isolating being one of the few, sometimes the only person of colour in the building.

 Disclosure